-Alzheimer's disease is the most common and feared form of dementiarepresenting circa 70% of all dementia cases and displaying a dramatic epidemics due to the enormous growth of the aged population worldwide19.
+Alzheimer's disease is the most common and feared form of dementia representing circa 70% of all dementia cases and displaying a dramatic epidemics due to the enormous growth of the aged population worldwide19.
 Advanced age is often characterized by a decline in a large spectrum of cognitive abilities including reasoning, memory, perceptual speed, and language.
 Botanical extracts with anti-amyloidogenic activity, including green tea catechins, turmeric, Salvia miltiorrhiza, berry anthocyanins, and Panax ginseng have demonstrated significant efficacy in Alzheimer's diseases20.
 Bacopa monniera has been demonstrated as an Ayurvedic nerve tonic, indicating a potential role in helping prevent dementia and serving as a novel memory enhancer.
-Also, astaxanthin-rich algal biomass, fish oil including omega-3 fatty acids (PUFAs) and krill oil have demonstrated a potential role in preserving memory, sustaining cognitive functions and preventing neuro-inflammatory, neuro-motor and neurodegenerative disorders in humans and animals21.
+Also, astaxanthin-rich algal biomass, fish oil including omega-3 fatty acids (PUFAs) and krill oil have demonstrated a potential role in preserving memory, sustaining cognitive functions21.

-3. Nutraceuticals for Diabetes
+3. Nutraceuticals for diabetes

-Diabetes is a chronic metabolic disorder, where the body is unable to utilize carbohydrate due to absolute or relative lack of insulin, a hormone naturally produced by the ß cell of the islets of langerhans in pancreas.
+Diabetes is a chronic metabolic disorder, where the body is unable to utilize carbohydrate due to absolute or relative lack of insulin, a hormone naturally produced by the β cell of the islets of langerhans in pancreas.
 Isoflavones are phytoestrogens have a structural/functional similarity to human estrogen and have been consumed by humans worldwide.
-Cinnamontea and green tea can help people suffering with diabetes22.
+Cinnamon tea and green tea can help people suffering with diabetes22.
 Dietary fibers from psyllium have been used for glucose control in diabetic patients and to reduce lipid levels in hyperlipidemia.Omega-3 fatty acids supplementation in type 2 diabetes has a favorable impact in lowering triglycerides and VLDL-cholesterol, and reducing blood pressure and inflammatory markers23.